noahehall/theBookOfNoah/0current/scripting.md

       - sometimes pointers to other configuration files are set here
         - `/etc/inputrc`
           - the system-wide readline initalization file where you can configure te command line `bell-style`
+          - can be overridden by setting `INPUTRC` env variable to the path of a different file
         - `/etc/profile.d` directory
           - contains files configuring system-wide behavior of specific programs
         -

 ## using alias, unalias, and shell functions effectively
   - shell `functions`